-The most popular way to reach the top of Mt.
-Hakodate is by the Mt.
-Hakodate Ropeway
+The Mount Hakodate Ropeway is the most popular way of getting to the top of the mountain.

-In autumn the ropeway is shut down for maintenance for about 10 days, but other than that it operates throughout the year.
+In autumn the Mount Hakodate Ropeway is shut down for maintenance for about 10 days, but other than that it operates throughout the year.
 Being that it operates throughout the year, this is the only way to access the mountain top during winter.

 There are three main ways to reach Sanroku Station: by car and taxi, the Hakodate Tramway, and by bus.

 ・Getting to Sanroku Station by car or taxi

 It is about 7 minutes from JR Hakodate Station and about 30 minutes from Hakodate Airport.
 There is a free parking area new Sanroku Station which is convenient if you come by rent-a-car.
 Note, though, that in the evening this parking lot becomes full, however, there is another parking lot nearby that does cost money.

 From the Hakodate Ekimae Station stop, get on a tram going to either Hakodate Dotsukumae or Yachigashira and get off at the Jujigai stop (about a 6-minute ride); from there it is about a 10-minute walk to Sanroku Station.
 For those who enjoy walking this is recommended as it is near the Motomachi area that has such popular spots as Nijukenzaka and Hachimanzaka.